SuperDyl/updateServerJar/README.md

 # Missing features and bugs

 * There is no testing for file downloading or command line arguments
-* No -h or --help options are available
 * If a test fails, all subsequent tests are skipped
 * No command line option to have a non-verbose test run